-Organic waste (kg) = 267 × Organic waste (m)
+Organic waste (kg) = 267 × Organic waste (m3)25

-In France, 75% of industrial waste managed by the government was assumed to be recycled, while the remaining 25% was assumed to be disposed via landfilling in 2021.
+In France, 75% of industrial waste managed by the government was assumed to be recycled, while the remaining 25% was assumed to be disposed via landfilling in 202126.

 Estonia does not report any values since it shares its disposal with other companies.